 Mark Thomas is an inspiration for me.
 He proves that you can be a successful expat in Croatia.

-Mark & his Dubrovnik born wife came to live in the ‘pearl of the Adriatic’ for a year – and 15 years later he is still here with no plans to head back to London.
-He speaks fluent Croatian and writes for a Croatian Magazine, and is also the editor for the Dubrovnik times, and he also has his own blog Englishman in Dubrovnik, which is a great site for all news and information about the popular coastal town of Croatia.
-See I told you, what an inspiration, right?
+Mark & his Dubrovnik-born wife came to live in the ‘pearl of the Adriatic’ for a year – and 15 years later, he is still here with no plans to head back to London.
+He speaks fluent Croatian and writes for a Croatian Magazine, and is also the editor for the Dubrovnik times; and he also has his own blog Englishman in Dubrovnik, which is an excellent site for all news and information about the popular coastal town of Croatia.
+See, I told you, what an inspiration, right?

-Mark tells me, that this dessert he is sharing with you got its name from a Dubrovnik liquor made from roses, which was originally used to flavor this flan-like dessert.
+Mark tells me that this dessert he is sharing with you got its name from a Dubrovnik liquor made from roses, which was initially used to flavor this flan-like dessert.
 Rozata can be found on almost every menu in Dubrovnik restaurants.